ArmynC/ArminC-AutoExec/docs/ISSUE_TEMPLATE.md

 ## Checklist
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->

-- [ ] I searched the [current issues](https://github.com/ArmynC/ArminC-AutoExec/issues) and the issue or feature isn't know.
+- [ ] I searched the [current issues](https://github.com/ArmynC/ArminC-AutoExec/issues) and the issue or feature is not known.
 - [ ] I searched the [troubleshooting](https://github.com/ArmynC/ArminC-AutoExec/wiki/Troubleshooting) and there's no fix available for this bug.
 - [ ] I searched on Google, Steam, YouTube, Reddit and there's no fix.
-- [ ] I am sure that the problem is releated to the config and isn't my fault.
+- [ ] I am sure that the problem is related to the config and isn't my fault.